When I was a young mother, I wore a t-shirt with the words: “The

 “empowered mothering” by York University Women’s Studies professor and founder

 of the Association for Research on Mothering Andrea O’Reilly.
-However, I don’t
+She has also

-accomplish that by ignoring the rights of another group of people.
+accomplish that by ignoring the rights of another group of people – in this

-Perhaps O’Reilly and others in the educational industry think that our public
+Perhaps O’Reilly and other progressives think that our public

 Challenging Assumptions in Education, our public school systems perpetuate